eduardo-zambrano/equistatlab/treatment-assignment.md

 }

 ## Incorporating Inequality Aversion

 In [Social Preferences under Uncertainty and Ambiguity](../uncertainty-and-ambiguity/) I used an [example](../uncertainty-and-ambiguity/#illustration) involving three individuals and two states of the world to make the case that, in a situation involving uncertainty, the decision of a Bayesian decision maker would vary depending on what representation of their social preferenes under certainty one brings into the decision analysis and and if you haven't read it yet [I recommend that you do so at this point](../uncertainty-and-ambiguity/).

 I will use the same example here to make the four main conceptual points of the present project, as shown below:

-When the presence of sufficient data allows the evaluator to know the true state of the world (the *point identification* case),  the optimal treatment assignment problem:
+> When the presence of sufficient data allows the evaluator to know the true state of the world (the *point identification* case),  the optimal treatment assignment problem:
+>

-1. Has the same answer for all the statistical decision theories we're considering (Bayesian, maximin, minimax regret).
+> 1. Has the same answer for all the statistical decision theories we're considering (Bayesian, maximin, minimax regret).
+>

-2. Has the same answer regardless of what representation of the social preferences under certainty the evaluator is using.
+> 2. Has the same answer regardless of what representation of the social preferences under certainty the evaluator is using.

-When the presence of even very large amounts of data does not allows the evaluator to know the true state of the world (the *partial identification* case), the optimal treatment assignment problem:
+> When the presence of even very large amounts of data does not allows the evaluator to know the true state of the world (the *partial identification* case), the optimal treatment assignment problem:
+>

-3. Generally varies depending on which statistical decision theory we will be considering.
+> 3. Generally varies depending on which statistical decision theory we will be considering.
+>

-4. Generally varies depending on which representation of the social preferences under certainty one brings into the analysis under uncertainty and ambiguity.
+> 4. Generally varies depending on which representation of the social preferences under certainty one brings into the analysis under uncertainty and ambiguity.

 Points 1 and 3 above have been made by [Manski 2024](https://www.cambridge.org/core/journals/econometric-theory/article/identification-and-statistical-decision-theory/968454BD865C607D58DDB15F8FA179BF).
 Points 2 and 4 are novel.

-Let's take a look at the example again and see how it can help us make the points above.
+Let's take a look at the example again and see how it can help us illustrate and make the points above.

 ### The Illustration
 Recall that prospect $y(a)$ collects the possible outcome distributions induced by treatment $a$ across all states of the world.
 Similarly for treatment $b$ and associated prospect $y(b)$.